H0merJayS1mpson/DeepOBS-Cluster/README.md

 ```
 Testprobmlem Name - See Deepobs Documentation for available Testproblems
-Optimizer class Name
+Optimizer class Name - Name of the optimizer Class
-Optimizer Path
+Optimizer Path - Path to where the optimizer is stored
-Optimizer module
+Optimizer module - Module description in Python import style
-Set of Hyperparameters for the Optimizer
+Set of Hyperparameters for the Optimizer - Hyperparamters the optimizer uses
 Assitional Paramters for Deeobs Trainingphase
 Sbatch Parameters
 ```